h4ckyou/h4ckyou.github.io/posts/ctf/ecowas23/final/writeup.md

 Now on checking the file type & protections enabled showed this
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/d112663d-64a1-4dea-b7ef-371cf678c9ee)

-So we're working with a x64 binary which is dynamically linked and not stripped, the only protection enabled is Stack Canary
+So we're working with a x64 binary which is dynamically linked and not stripped, the only protection enabled is NX (No-Execute) & Stack Canary

 I ran the binary to get an overview of what it does
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/95a1fbaa-9dc8-46b5-81ee-9271b62287dc)